Program-Level Public Information and Outreach Examples

 Illinois DOT Example

 The Illinois DOT launched a work zone safety campaign, entitled "Embrace the Orange", in response to an increase in work zone fatalities.
 The campaign's goals are to reduce work zone crashes and fatalities on Illinois roadways.
-The Embrace the Orange web site provides information about how to be safe in work zones, work zone standards and policies, information about photo speed enforcement and work zone crash statistics.
-Visitors to the web site are also encouraged to do their part to help save lives and sign the Work Zone Safety Pledge.
 The pledge asks motorists not to text and drive or talk on the phone in work zones.
 It also encourages motorists to be safe in work zones by obeying the posted speed limits at all times, pay attention to changing conditions and be courteous to other motorists.

 Missouri DOT Example